 Given the high-stakes nature of production issues, it is important to have a formal procedure — helping teams to “work the problem” in an effective way, rather than chasing scattershot fixes & potentially missing crucial evidence in the hope the problem is already solved.

 The aim of this framework is to optimize analysis & investigative action, by several key principles.
-These include keeping analysis & hypotheses open, involving a group, and issuing a daily prioritized “action list” to progress investigation/ resolution of the problem.
+These include keeping analysis & hypotheses open, involving a group, and issuing a regular prioritized “action list” to progress investigation/ resolution of the problem.

 The procedure is as follows:

 - obtain contextual information – technical & business.